ChaPerx64/BlenderTester23/README.md

         - Blender subprocess return code is 0
         - Blender subprocess STDOUT is not empty
         - Blender subprocess STDOUT contains `Saved: ` string, indicating that the rendered image was, most likely, saved

+## Jenkins pipeline

+This project is supplied with `Jenkinsfile`, which contains pipeline description in Groovy language.

+As long as your agent runs in an environment with blender installed and able to execute Blender renders headlessly, It should work.

+For the purposes of testing this pipeline I created [JenkinsBlenderTester](https://github.com/ChaPerx64/JenkinsBlenderTester).